GuideWell. Group private medical insurance using open referrals.

-- Treatment is provided at one of over 302 hospitals.
+- Treatment is provided at one of around 248 hospitals.
 All of the specialists we nominate are registered with the General Medical Council and are recognised on their professional register as a specialist in their area of expertise.
 For certain sub-specialties where it has not been possible to use historical claims data, specialists have been selected using independently verified information.

 In most cases, we connect the employee with the hospital appointment booking line there and then.
 Generally, there’ll be no need for a second phone call to book an appointment.

 For more information about our claims process, please see the claims tab at the top of the page.

 If the employee is claiming for a musculoskeletal condition then they don’t need to see their GP.
 They just need to call us and follow the BacktoBetter claims process (PDF 263KB).

 We want to help your client's employees lead healthier lives and promote a feeling of appreciation towards employers.
 These features are included at no extra charge with every GuideWell policy: